At Apple Dental Care in Edmonton, our family dentists can save your damaged and infected tooth with root canal treatment.

 One of the biggest signs that your tooth is decaying is a severe recurring toothache.
 A toothache occurs because the nerves of the tooth are infected.

 Have you noticed that your gums have swelled and are sensitive?
 This may indicate that your tooth is severely decayed and the gums are infected.

 When a tooth decays, the colour of the tooth changes to a yellowish shade.
 Tooth enamel (the outer part of your tooth) is what gives your tooth a white colour shade.
 However, when your tooth decays, it loses its white colour and the dentin layer inside the tooth, which is a yellowish colour, emerges.

 A root canal treatment requires at least two visits and may need a third appointment depending on your specific circumstances.

 The first step is to assess your dental structure.
 Once the dentist decides that a root canal is required, the treatment begins.

 Cleaning the Root Canal

-Your damaged tooth needs to be cleaned.
-The decayed tooth, pulp and debris will be removed.
-A chemical solution is used to wash the area clean.
+The decayed part of the tooth, pulp and debris will be removed.
+A solution is used to wash the area clean.

 After the tooth is cleaned, the hole in the tooth is sealed using a temporary filling.